PayPal Working Capital in Australia

 How does PayPal Working Capital compare to other small business loans in Australia?

 PayPal Working Capital is mainly praised by businesses for the ease of application and speed in receiving the loan.
 Providing you meet all of the criteria the application takes just a matter of minutes and if approved money can be received in under 5 minutes.
-If PayPal is able to meet the times it advertises, then this is certainly some of the fastest processing times in the industry with even the best rated Australian small business lenders taking 1-2 business days for companies like Capify, Sail or any of the other quick financing brokers available at Become Business Loans.
+If PayPal is able to meet the times it advertises, then this is certainly some of the fastest processing times in the industry with even the best rated Australian small business lenders taking 1-2 business days for companies like Capify, Lumi, Sail or any of the other quick financing brokers available at Become Business Loans.
 Which is still significantly faster than your standard bank of course.